wp-plugins/twine-social/readme.txt

 First, go to [Twine Social](http://www.twinesocial.com) and sign up for a FREE account.
 Installing the plugin without a [Twine Social](http://www.twinesocial.com) account will not work properly.

-Twine can be displayed on the Wordpress sidebar or embedded in your page as a shortcode.
+Twine Social can be displayed on the Wordpress sidebar or embedded in your page as a shortcode.
+It works best when featured on a full page.

-= Instructions for placing your Twine feed on the Sidebar of your Wordpress site =
+= Instructions for placing your Twine Social feed on the Sidebar of your Wordpress site =

 1. Download the plugin and upload it into your Wordpress Plugins folder OR search "Twine Social" in the plugin store and install it.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Click on Settings -> Twine Social Settings.
-4. You'll need to add your Twine Social Account #.
-You can find it by logging in to http://customer.twinesocial.com, using the account you previously created.
-Click on settings in the top right hand corner and the Account ID will be displayed.
+4. You'll need to add your Twine Social Account ID.
+You can find it by logging in to [Twine Social Admin](http://customer.twinesocial.com), using the account you previously created.
+Click on settings in the top right hand corner and your Account ID will be displayed.
 It's a short code, like 13-ICZ5I4.
 5. You may have more than one Twine Social application - one for each brand you manage.
 Choose one.
 6. You can publish your Twine Social application to your Wordpress Home Page, or to create a new Wordpress Page.